 Figure 1.
 Solution cost comparisons.
 The lines represent costs compared to the Gurobi cost baseline.
 The numbers on the blue line represent total cost of a solution in million $ and the numbers of the green line represent how much more expensive, again in million $, the SA/Marxan solution is compared to the ILP solutions.
 Marxan parameters used are: 72 features, 148,510 planning units, 108 iterations, using mean cost.
+Note that gurobi (red) and Rsymphony (blue) yielded optimal solutions for all target values and so their lines are plotted exaclty on top of each each.

 Figure 2.
 Time to solution comparisons between solvers.
 Marxan parameters used are: 72 features, 148,510 planning units, 108 iterations, using mean time.